shanuka-thushara/Azure_Webapp_Deployment_Terraform/README.md

    az account set --subscription <your-subscription-id>
    ```
 ### 2. Create Terraform Configuration File
-Create a file named `main.tf` and add the following content:
+Create a file named `main.tf` and include the following configuration:
 ### 3. Initialize Terraform
 Run the following commands to initialize Terraform and deploy the resources: